 Graham Hancock, Chief Pilot, East Midlands Air Support Unit

-With no time to spare and lives in their hands complying with recommendations from European Union Aviation Safety Agency (EASA), Civil Aviation Authority (CAA), International Civil Aviation Organization (ICAO) is vital in protecting response teams and the wider public.
+With no time to spare and lives in their hands, complying with recommendations from European Union Aviation Safety Agency (EASA), Civil Aviation Authority (CAA), International Civil Aviation Organization (ICAO) is a legal necessity in order to protect response teams and the wider public.

 “(Pilots) shouldn’t operate below minimum regulations to save one life as, by doing so, they may well be endangering many more on the ground.” - Richard Stephenson, Director of Communications, CAA